lufixSch/LocalCompletion/README.md

 - Save multiple API Endpoints and switch easily between them
 - Reducing requests to LLMs by saving previous responses

+### Roadmap

+- Add (optional) features to reduce LLM requests
+  - Only request new completion if input deviates from previous completion
+  - Increase time between keystrokes before requesting a new completion
+- Give LLM incentive for shorter answers depending on the input

 ## Extension Settings